Scaling Behavior of Public Procurement Activity: Data

-We focus our analysis on a data set comprising $930513$ contracts issued between January 2009 and December 2018.
-Each contract identifies the issuer that buys services/goods/works from the supplier.
-For each contract, we have collected the following features: issue date, the value of the contract (in euros), type of contract, and Fiscal Numbers of both the issuer and supplier.
-We analyze contracts issued by the $278$ Municipalities that constitute Continental Portugal.
-We have not considered municipalities in Azores and Madeira archipelagos as they represent autonomous administrative regions.
-Since municipalities can constitute municipal companies, we have aggregated all municipalities and respective child companies into a single entity.
-The aggregation was hand-curated with support from the Yearly Financial Booklet of Portuguese Municipalities \cite{carvalho2008anuario, carvalho2013anuario, carvalho2014anuario}.
-The pre-processing steps include: \begin{enumerate} \item Removing contracts with a value equal or smaller than one; \item Identify the Fiscal Number of each Municipality to use as a primary key; \item Aggregate municipal companies to the parent Municipality; \item Discard all non Municipality related procurement contracts; \item The value of contracts that involve more than one municipality was split equally among all issuers. \end{enumerate} The final dataset comprises $310819$ contracts totaling a value of $16.9$ Billion Euros.
-Panel a) of Figure~\ref{Figure1} shows the monthly number of contracts issued, while panel b) shows the total value.
-Vertical lines indicate the dates of nation-wide municipal elections took place.
-Through visual inspection, it is possible to identify a tendency for municipalities to increase the number of procurement contracts issued in the months leading to elections.
+The working data set comprises $930,513$ contracts issued between January 2009 and December 2018.
+Each contract relates an issuer that acquires services/goods/works from a supplier and contains information on the issue date; the value of the contract (in euros); type of contract; and Fiscal Numbers of both the issuer and supplier.
+We analysed contracts issued by the $278$ Municipalities that constitute mainland Portugal\footnote{We did not consider municipalities in the Azores and Madeira archipelagos as they represent autonomous administrative regions.}.
+Since municipalities can also constitute municipal firms (i.e., a municipality can be the single shareholder of another firm), we aggregated all municipalities and respective child firms into a single entity.
+The aggregation was manually-curated with support from the Annual Financial Booklet of Portuguese Municipalities \cite{carvalho2008anuario, carvalho2013anuario, carvalho2014anuario}.
+The pre-processing steps include: \begin{enumerate} \item Removing observations with contract values equal or smaller than one; \item Identifying the Fiscal Number of each Municipality to use them as a primary key; \item Aggregating municipal firms to the parent Municipality; \item Discarding all non-Municipality related procurement contracts; \item The value of contracts that involved more than one municipality were split equally among all participating municipalities (the issuers). \end{enumerate} The final dataset comprises $310,819$ contracts totalling a value of $16.9$ Billion Euros.
+Panel a) of Figure~\ref{Figure1} shows the monthly number of contracts issued, while panel b) shows the total value of those contracts.
+Through visual inspection, it is possible to identify a tendency for municipalities to increase the number of procurement contracts issued in the months leading to elections (red vertical lines in Figure~\ref{Figure1}a).
 However, the same does not necessarily translate into an increase in expenditure.
-Figure~\ref{Figure1}c) and d) show the spatial distribution of the total number of contracts and the total value per municipality.
+Figure~\ref{Figure1}c) and d) show the spatial distribution of the total number of contracts (c) and the total value per municipality (d).